TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 author: Tikhon Jelvis
 ---

 Fixing Haskell type errors can be *hard*.
-Back when I was learning Haskell, dealing with type errors was the first real obstacle I had to overcome.
-I've seen exactly the same tendency with every Haskell beginner I've taught since.
+Learning how to understand and fix type errors was the first real obstacle I faced when I first picked up the language.
+I've seen the same tendency with every Haskell beginner I've taught.

 With a bit of experience, I got used to the quirks of GHC's typechecker and Haskell's standard library so most errors became easy to resolve.
 Most *but not all*.
 Worse yet, the intuition that helped me in easier cases did not scale to harder errors; instead, fixing these hard errors took a frustrating amount of time, thinking and trial-and-error.
 I did not have a mental toolkit for debugging confusing type errors.

 Haskell type errors are not unique in this regard—I had exactly the same experience with debugging in general.
 When I started programming all bugs were hard; I quickly built up an intuition for fixing *most* bugs; but I did not have the mental tools to deal with hard bugs, leaving me hitting my head against a metaphorical wall when I couldn't guess the cause of a bug up-front.

-Once I realized that debugging *was a skill I could learn*, I improved substantially by approaching bugs systematically.
-I slowed down, stopped making baseless assumptions and instead approached problems step-by-step, following some simple principles.
+I was missing one key insight: **you can approach debugging systematically**.
+Debugging is a skill you can learn.
+Realizing this, my approach to debugging improved significantly: I slowed down, stopped making baseless assumptions and instead approached problems step-by-step, following some simple principles.

-There is an important parallel here.
-Just like other sorts of bugs, **we can solve Haskell type errors systematically**.
-Fixing type errors is a skill, and it's a skill we can improve by slowing down and leaning on three simple principles:
+Just like general debugging, **we can approach Haskell type errors systematically**.
+Fixing type errors is a skill you can learn.
+Let's look at a simple framework for fixing type errors by following three principles:

  1. **Read the error**
  2. **Think in constraints**